CloudNativeWales/Hugo/content/post/CNW_MVP_001_ivan.md

 ## The one where we agreed

-[Ivan Pedrazas](https://twitter.com/ipedrazas) has been a key part of [Cloud Native Wales](https://cloudnativewales.io) from Day 1, from helping us put it together to speaking at the [November 2019 Meetup](https://cloudnativewales.io/post/019_novembermeetup/).
+[Ivan Pedrazas](https://twitter.com/ipedrazas) has been a key part of [Cloud Native Wales](https://cloudnativewales.io) from Day 1 helping us put it together to speaking at the [November 2019 Meetup](https://cloudnativewales.io/post/019_novembermeetup/).

 In this episode we talk to Ivan about how he got started in the industry, his love of GitOps, being a part of the community and helping people start mentoring.